 - If you need insurance for your event, we also need a copy of the insurance policy.

-After you apply online, you’ll get a call from us on how to move forward with your event.
+After you apply online, you will receive a call from the Special Events team on how to move forward with your event.
+We will either set up a meeting with the special event committee, or you’ll have to meet with individual departments at the City.
 We’ll also let you know about any other permits or services you might need.
-We’ll also either set up a meeting with the public event committee, or you’ll have to meet with individual departments at the City.

 Get your information together

 You need to get some additional information about your event for your meeting.
 At a minimum, you need to produce a detailed site plan that clearly indicates all components of your event.